Time Registration and Different Hour Types with Varied Calculation and Rates

 Working hours refer to the regular hours an employee spends performing their job tasks during the standard workday.
 These hours are typically compensated at the employee's base hourly rate.
 It's crucial to accurately record working hours to ensure employees receive their rightful pay for the time they invest in their job responsibilities.

 Break hours are the designated periods during the workday when employees are allowed to take a break from their duties.
 In most cases, break hours are unpaid, although some jurisdictions mandate paid breaks for specific lengths of time.
 Accurate time tracking of break hours ensures compliance with labor laws and provides employees with the necessary rest periods.
-Although such systems like Grownu workforce management system can provide automatic break time deduction based on the custom settings in the organization account.
+Grownu can automatically apply break deductions based on your organization’s rules, so time entries stay consistent for payroll and reporting.

 Overtime hours occur when an employee works more than the standard number of hours defined in their employment contract or labor regulations.
 Overtime hours are compensated at an overtime rate, which is often 1.5 times the employee's regular hourly rate.
 Accurate tracking of overtime hours is crucial for ensuring fair compensation and adherence to labor laws.